FoundationCryptoLabs/LiquiNFT/README.md

 # Steps of usage
-Let's assume Alice has an NFT called "Earth", and she wants to divide it into 1 billion fractional tokens, called "molecules".
+Let's assume Alice has an NFT called "Toad", and she wants to divide it into 1 billion fractional tokens, called "ToadShares".
 The process would look like this:

-1. First, she creates a new standard ZRC2 token with a supply of 1 billion called "molecules", and mints the whole supply to herself.
+1. First, she creates a new standard ZRC2 token with a supply of 1000, called "ToadShares", and mints the whole supply to herself.
-2. Next she calls the Deposit_and_mint function, specifying the NFT token address ("Earth") and token ID, as well as the contract address for the ZRC2 token ("molecules") created in step 1.
+2. Next she calls the Deposit_and_mint function, specifying the NFT token address ("Toad") and token ID, as well as the contract address for the ZRC2 token ("ToadShares") created in step 1.
-3. The contract links the locked NFT "earth" to the FT.
-It is now redeemable by anybody who has all of the supply of "molecules".
-Thus molecules are now fractional tokens representing a share in "Earth", and can be traded as such.
+3. The contract links the locked NFT "Toad" to the FT.
+It is now redeemable by anybody who has all of the supply (1000) of "ToadShares".
+Thus ToadShares are now fractional tokens representing a share in "Toad", and can be traded as such.

 # Relevant Transitions and Procedures